Advice

 When Do I Need to Retire?

-There are many variables when deciding when to reture.
+There are many variables when deciding when to retire.
 The two most important factors are your financial status and lifestyle objectives.
 Many use the ASFA retirement standard as a guideline.
-It suggests that for a comfortable retirement, you may aim for a specific level of savings.
+It suggests that for a comfortable retirement, you could aim for a specific level of savings.

-The actual age of retirement varies for each person.
+The official retirement age varies for each person.
 You should always make this decision based on your unique personal circumstances and aspirations.
-If you're married, have a conversation with your spouse and set goals together.
-It helps to discuss this with you financial planner also.
+One thing you could also do is to check your preservation age, even if there is no set retirement age in Australia.
+If you're married, have a conversation about pension age with your spouse and set goals together.
+It helps to discuss this with your financial planner also.

 How Do I Figure Out How Much Super I Need?